broadinstitute/gtex-viz/README.md

 ![GTEx logo](/images/gtex2.png)

 # GTEx Visualizations tools
 The GTEx web portal (http://gtexportal.org) develops custom-built visualization tools for exploring tissue-specific gene expression and regulation data.
-Here, we share the source code of these tools in this public repository, including viewers for expression data at gene, transcript, and exon levels, as well as visualizations for tissue-specific regulatory effects of genetic variations acting on genes.
+Here, we share the source code of these web-based interactive tools in this public repository, including viewers for expression data at gene, transcript, and exon levels, as well as visualizations for tissue-specific regulatory effects of genetic variations acting on genes.

 ### Running the demo locally
 #### Prerequisites